Tips for a successful winter bicycling experience:

 Gear Up for Comfort and Safety

-Some essential gear to make your winter biking safer, and more pleasant and sustainable:
+Some helpful gear to make your winter biking safer, and more pleasant and sustainable:

 - Clear or yellow tinted eye-protection glasses (and a helmet of course).